SortableJS/ngx-sortablejs/README.md

 ### Drag & drop between two lists: clone mode

-The clone mode is similar to the one above.
+The clone mode is similar to the one above (of course the proper Sortablejs settings should be used; see demo).
 The only important thing is that the `angular-sortablejs` does clone the HTML element but **does not clone the variable** (or `FormControl` in case of `FormArray` input).
 By default the variable will be taken as is: a primitive will be copied, an object will be referenced.

 If you want to clone the item being sorted in a different manner, you can provide `sortablejsCloneFunction` as a parameter.
 This function receives an item and should return a clone of that item.